Dhiraj2822/PRODIGY_FS_02/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is provided as-is for educational and development purposes.

 ## Acknowledgments